lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

 2.5.
 Rescale the flux to explore the underlying distribution of host galaxy light.
 Use the "scale" icon (panel icon with a histogram, third from left, hover-over text "Stretch drop down: change the background image stretch") to set the Stretch Type to "Log: Stretch to 99%".
+(Note: click on "Z Scale Log Stretch", then select "Log: Stretch to 99%", if necessary.)
 Notice that there appears to be a faint - but spatially distinct - extended object at the location of the SNIa, especially in the g-band image (bottom center), which at first was not obvious due to the wings of the brighter galaxy.

 .. figure:: /_static/portal_tut03_step02_05.png
     :name: portal_tut03_step02_05